bernhardAxonIvy/doc/source/axonivy/migration/migration-notes-91.rst

 |tag-ops-changed|

-You need to request a new license for |ivy-engine| 9.1.
+You need to request a new license for Axon Ivy Engine 9.1.

 .. container:: admonition note toggle